-PE0603755N Ship Self-Defense
+PE#0603755N Ship Self-Defense

 U2039 Cooperative Engagement Capability (CEC).
-The Cooperative Engagement Capability program is developing significant improvements in the battle force Anti-Air Warfare (AAW) capability by coordinating all Battle Force AAW sensors into a single, real-time, composite track picture having fire control quality.
-CEC distributes sensor data from each ship and air-craft, or cooperating unit (CU), to all other CUs in the battle force through a real-time, line of sight, high data rate sensor and engagement data distribution network.
+The Cooperative Engagement Capability program is developing significant improvements in the battle force Anti-Air Warfare (AAW) capability by coordinating all Battle Force AAW sensors into a single, real-time, composite track picture having fire-control quality.
+CEC distributes sensor data from each ship and aircraft, or cooperating unit (CU), to all other CUs in the battle force through a real-time, line of sight, high-data-rate sensor and engagement data distribution network.

 CEC must be highly resistant to jamming and provide accurate gridlocking between CUs.
-Each CU independently employs high capacity, parallel processing, and advanced algorithms to combine all distributed sensor data into a fire control quality track picture which is the same for all CUs.
-CEC data is presented as a superset of the best AAW sensor capabilities from each CU, all of which are integrated into a single input to each CU's combat weapon systems.
+Each CU independently employs high-capacity parallel processing and advanced algorithms to combine all distributed sensor data into a fire-control quality track picture which is the same for all CUs.
+CEC data are presented as a superset of the best AAW sensor capabilities from each CU, all of which are integrated into a single input to each CU's combat weapon systems.
 CEC will significantly improve battle force defense in depth, including both local area and ship defense capabilities against current and future AAW threats.

-CEC is designed to enhance the AAW warfighting ability of ships and aircraft and to enable coupling of the force into a single, distributed AAW weapons system and towards more effective use of tactical data and the cooperative use of all the force sensors and weapons.
+CEC is designed to enhance the AAW warfighting ability of ships and aircraft and to enable coupling of the force into a single, distributed AAW weapons system and toward more effective use of tactical data and the cooperative use of all the force sensors and weapons.
 These capabilities will provide the ship defense flexibility needed to meet the threat brought about by increasing numbers of highly sophisticated weapons held by potentially hostile Third World countries.

 CEC consists of the Data Distribution System (DDS), the Cooperative Engagement Processor (CEP), and Combat System Modifications.
-The DDS encodes and distributes ship sensor and engagement data, and is a high-capacity, jam-resistant, directive system providing a precision gridlocking and high throughput of data.
-The CEP is a high-capacity distributed processor which is able to process force levels of data in a timely manner that allows its output to be considered real-time fire control data.
-This data is passed to the ship's combat system as fire control quality data with which the ship can cue its onboard sensors or use the data to engage targets without actually tracking them.
+The DDS encodes and distributes ship sensor and engagement data, and is a high-capacity, jam-resistant, directive system providing precision gridlocking and high throughput of data.
+The CEP is a high-capacity distributed processor which is able to process force levels of data in a timely manner that allows their output to be considered real-time fire-control data.
+This data are passed to the ship's combat system as fire- control quality data with which the ship can cue its onboard sensors.
+The data can also be used to engage targets without actually tracking them.

-FY96 accomplishments included spending US\$3.050 million to completed IOC certification for the shipboard CEC system and US\$159.186 million was put into the continued development of the shipboard Common Equipment Set.
+In FY96, US\$3.050 million was spent to complete IOC certification for the shipboard CEC system and US\$159.186 million was put into the continued development of the shipboard Common Equipment Set.
 US\$24.768 million was budgeted for the continued development of airborne CES for integration with E-2C aircraft and US\$7.240 million went into the continued assessment of system performance and development of tactical applications during active fleet exercises.

-US\$22.137 million was used for developing organic infrastructure for CES Integrated Logistics Support (ILS) with US\$23.0 million going into initiating engineering studies to integrate CEC with joint service weapon systems.
-US\$12.295 million initiated the modification of Naval Research Laboratory and Fleet owned P-3 aircraft to provide dedicated airborne support for CEC test program.
+US\$22.137 million was used for developing organic infrastructure for CES Integrated Logistics Support (ILS), with US\$23 million used to initiate engineering studies to integrate CEC with joint service weapon systems.
+US\$12.295 million was used to initiate the modification of Naval Research Laboratory and Fleet-owned P-3 aircraft to provide dedicated airborne support for the CEC test program.